ARMmbed/mbed-client/README.md

 You can generate Doxygen API documentation for these APIs from doxy file which is present in `cd doxygen` folder .
 You need to run `doxygen` command from the `doxygen/` folder and it will generate `docs` folder at API source directory root level where you can find the detailed documentation for each API.

 ##Example application
-In order to use these API, there is an example application available [here](https://github.com/ARMmbed/lwm2m-client-example)
+In order to use these API, there is an example application available in `lwm2m-client-example` directory.